A Weiss-Williams theorem for spaces of embeddings and the homotopy type of spaces of long knots: The homotopy type of spaces of long knots

 \subsection{On the homotopy groups of spaces of long knots}

 We can get plenty of information about the homotopy groups of $\emb_\partial(D^p,D^d)$ from Theorem \ref{LongKnotsThm}.
-First observe that by Morlet's lemma of disjunction \cite[Thm.
-3.1]{BurgLashRoth} (and Proposition \ref{positivecodimprop} to reduce to the codimension zero case), the pseudoisotopy embedding space $\emb_\partial^{(\sim)}(D^p,D^d)$ is at least $(2(d-p-2)-1)$-connected.
+First observe that by Morlet's lemma of disjunction \cite[Theorem 3.1]{BurgLashRoth} (and Proposition \ref{positivecodimprop} to reduce to the codimension zero case), the pseudoisotopy embedding space $\emb_\partial^{(\sim)}(D^p,D^d)$ is at least $(2(d-p-2)-1)$-connected.
 So by (\ref{blocklongknotequiv}), it follows that

-\begin{rem} This should be compared to work of Budney \cite[Prop.
-3.9]{BudneyIntegralLongKnots}.
+\begin{rem} This should be compared to work of Budney \cite[Proposition 3.9]{BudneyIntegralLongKnots}.
 The main result there is the computation of the first non-trivial homotopy group of $\emb_\partial(D^p,D^d)$ for $d-p\geq 3$, which lies in degree $2d-3p-3$, together with a geometric interpretation of the generators.
-From our point of view, he shows that $\hofib(G(d-p)/O(d-p)\to G/O)$ is exactly $(2d-2p-4)$-connected, which follows by work of Haefliger (see Section 3, Equation 4.11 and Corollary 6.6 of \cite{Haefliger}), and computes $\pi_{2d-2p-3}(\hofib(G(d-p)/O(d-p)\to G/O))$.
-Moreover, it is stated in \cite[Prop.
-3.9(1)]{BudneyIntegralLongKnots} that the graphing map
+This is